polybuildr/bitnebula/content/post/thoughts-about-balloon.md

 ### The Typechecker {#typechecker}

-Balloon comes with a basic typechecker that also infers types (given how simple the language is, this is mostly just type propagation and not modelled as constraints).
+Balloon comes with a basic typechecker that also infers types (given how simple the language is, this is mostly just propagation of types and not modelled as constraints).

 Running the typechecker on the following code from the [flow-test.bl test file](https://github.com/polybuildr/balloon-lang/blob/74fd840/tests/typecheck-fail/flow-test.bl)